AN240317 PSOC™ 6 IEC 60730 Class B and IEC 61508 SIL safety software library for ModusToolbox

 Watchdog test

 This function implements the watchdog functional test.
-The function starts the WDT and runs an infinite loop.
+The function starts the watchdog timer (WDT) and runs an infinite loop.
 If the WDT works, it generates a reset.
 After the reset, the function analyzes the reset source.
 If the watchdog is the source of the reset, the function returns; otherwise, the infinite loop executes.

 Function